Uglemat/Malang/README.md

 Malang is a small functional programming language.
 It's pretty useless, but it was fun to make.

-I think it's a really elegant language.
-And I'm an authority on that subject.
-The subject of elegance.
-So you should agree.
-Now is a good time to nod.
-I can see you.

 It's made in Python 3 and depends upon Python Lex-Yacc.
 In Debian (and probably Ubuntu), you can install it with `sudo apt-get install python3-ply`.